 In the past, PLM technology was on-premise, so it was only used by internal employees.
 Today’s PLM has moved into the cloud and is now leveraged by other organizational roles, including sales, marketing, and customer service.
 However, PLM still maintains the original structure and functionality that was made with the engineer in mind.
 The complexity of PLM software’s interface and features aren’t designed for other users who would benefit from the data it contains.
 This leads to potential collaborative barriers and delays in the product development journey.

 By contrast, SDM was designed to be shared across the organization and with external partners through an intuitive interface, accessible across computers, tablets, and mobile devices.
 It can also integrate with other enterprise systems, such as ERPs.
-SDM was designed as a cloud-based platform and caters to roles inside and outside of the organization, including vendors and suppliers, engineers, designers, sales and marketing teams, quality assurance, procurement, and art departments.
+SDM was designed as a cloud-based platform and caters to roles inside and outside of the organization, including vendors and suppliers, engineers, designers, sales and marketing teams, product quality assurance, procurement, and art departments.

 All of these supply chain functions need to access product and packaging specifications to bring a product to market.
 The fact that many of these organizations operate in siloed systems today results in losses, inefficiencies - even product recalls.
 Even companies with multiple locations - domestic and international - can tap into a single source of truth with no loss of information or productivity.